KevinMarquette/PSGraph/PITCHME.md

 ### Data driven graphs

-The real fun starts when you generate data driven graphs.
+The real fun starts when they are data driven

 ---